PlatziMaster/Master-X-Day-Frontend/README.md

 ## Specifications about the design

-We choose some colors of a color palette called "Retro", we found this in a [blog post](https://ealmeida.blogspot.com/2017/03/paleta-de-colores-en-genexus.html)
+We choose some colors of a color palette called "Retro", we found this in a [blog post](https://ealmeida.blogspot.com/2017/03/paleta-de-colores-en-genexus.html). <br>
+we choose diferent colors that Trello because we want to comunicate a new view where you can get concrete information about the project. <br>

 # Trello API Collection